lenny-h/nextgpt/apps/infrastructure/aws/README.md

 - Bucket name and ARN for file operations
 - Integrated IAM permissions (no additional auth needed)

-**When to Use**:

-- You want AWS-native storage
-- You prefer integrated AWS billing and management
-- Your egress/download volume is moderate

-**Cost Considerations**:

-- Storage: ~$0.023/GB/month (S3 Standard)
-- Egress: $0.09/GB (to internet, first 10TB)
-- Operations: $0.005 per 1,000 PUT requests, $0.0004 per 1,000 GET requests

 ---

 ### 7. File Storage - Cloudflare R2 (`7-cloudflare-storage/`)